 As your channel grows, so will your need for additional moderators.
 If you have started with a strong foundation, adding more people to your team should become more natural.
 Always make sure that you get along with them and that they get along with each other.

 When you mod someone on Twitch, you are doing more than giving them the green sword icon.
 You are trusting someone to keep your public chatroom under control and help you grow your Twitch community.
-Both small channels and large channels should take care when deciding who to mod on Twitch.
+Both small channels and large channels should take care of when deciding who to mod on Twitch.